Siphon880gh/devbrain/Scraping/Scrape circle.so/Scrape videos circle.so/_Scrape videos circle.so - Decided download multiple files (mp4 direct files).md

 ---

-There's no download button so likely it's protected
+If there's's no download button, it's likely protected
 ![[Pasted image 20251123191736.png]]

 If this is the case, then following this document ain't it.
 Continue at [[_Scrape videos circle.so - Decided download multiple files (m3u8 non-headered files)]].